-The PostgreSQL server is an open source robust and highly-extensible database server based on the SQL language.
-The PostgreSQL server provides an object-relational database system that can manage extensive datasets and a high number of concurrent users.
-For these reasons, PostgreSQL servers can be used in clusters to manage high amounts of data.
+The PostgreSQL server provides an object-relational database system, which allows you to manage extensive datasets and a high number of concurrent users.
+For these reasons, the PostgreSQL servers can be used in clusters to manage high amounts of data.

-The PostgreSQL server includes features for ensuring data integrity, building fault-tolerant environments and applications.
-With the PostgreSQL server, you can extend a database with your own data types, custom functions, or code from different programming languages without the need to recompile the database.
+The PostgreSQL server includes features for ensuring data integrity, building fault-tolerant environments, and building applications.
+It allows users to extend a database with users' own data types, custom functions, or code from different programming languages without the need to recompile the database.